openpharma/staged.dependencies/README.md

 `git2r::clone` may fail.
 Check that the git host is reachable (VPN may be needed) and that the access token has read privileges for the repositories.

+When you run `remotes::install_deps` for a package that was installed with this package, issues may arise because not all repositories are publicly accessible.
+Make sure to provide auth tokens.

 ## Example Setup

 This package can also be tested on a more complex setup of packages.